Nuclear Power Likely to Grow by Getting Smaller

 Does the US Have the Resources to Manufacture?

-U.S. industry insiders say that, with so much manufacturing, including key energy infrastructure components like transformers, largely existing outside the United States, the nuclear industry currently lacks the resources it needs to produce at scale.
+U.S. industry insiders say that, with so much manufacturing, including key energy infrastructure components such as transformers, largely existing outside the United States, the nuclear industry currently lacks the resources it needs to produce at scale.
 Of the top 10 transformer manufacturers, General Electric is the only one that is based in the United States.

 “We still have a lot of manufacturing as it relates to work done at SpaceX, and I would say we still produce a lot in terms of engine manufacturing,” Juliann Edwards, chief development officer of The Nuclear Company, told The Epoch Times.
 “And you see an increase of grant money coming out of the Department of Energy to serve universities as they invest more into nuclear engineering and the surrounding engineering functional areas, like materials and chemical and mechanical.”

 For younger students, the American Nuclear Society has established several K–12 programs to educate grade school students and teachers about opportunities in the nuclear energy field.
-This includes a science curriculum called “Navigating Nuclear,” and a “Nuclear Ambassadors” program to bring nuclear professionals into schools for classroom discussions.
+This includes a science curriculum called “Navigating Nuclear” and a “Nuclear Ambassadors” program to bring nuclear professionals into schools for classroom discussions.

 “We have a foundation, but we’re behind right now and we’ve got to onshore a lot of the capabilities that we’ve lost,” Edwards said.